-The Chief Clinical Officer, WestCare Regional Evaluation Coordinator, and Research Assistants primarily are responsible for cleaning and
+The Chief Clinical Officer, the Director of Evaluation and Quality for the Eastern and Caribbean Region, and Research Assistants primarily are responsible for cleaning and aggregating the data.

-G/CC maintains most of the data in the WestCare Clinical Data System, an SPSS database, or an online database such as the SAMHSA Clinical Data Platform.
-Oftentimes, G/CC maintains data for a single consumer across these databases to prevent double entry and increase efficiency (e.g. demographics and service data in the WestCare Clinical Data System, DCI data in the SAMHSA Clinical Data Platform, and PTSD/Knowledge data in an SPSS database).
-In these instances, the Chief Clinical Officer or designee uploads the information from the WestCare Clinical Data System and the SAMHSA Clinical Data Platform to an SPSS database.
+G/CC maintains most of the data in the WestCare Clinical Data System, an SPSS database, or an online database such as the SAMHSA SAIS or TRAC systems.
+Oftentimes, G/CC maintains data for a single consumer across these databases to prevent double entry and increase efficiency (e.g. demographics and service data in the WestCare Clinical Data System and GPRA data in the SAMHSA SAIS system).
+In these instances, the Chief Clinical Officer or designee uploads the information from the WestCare Clinical Data System and the SAMHSA SAIS System to an SPSS database.
 After uploading each database separately, database merging occurs, linking the information by the unique consumer.
 The Chief Clinical Officer or designee reviews the merged database to ensure that merging and linking occurred correctly prior to conducting data analyses.